 - Blue/green screen keying, masking, distortion effects, particle simulation, color correction, 3D modeling, 360o viewer, and the list goes on.

 - Hitfilm Express packs 400+ effects and presets, whereas the Pro version has 850+.

 - Ability to edit and composite in one place

 - HitFilm Pro has video support up to 8K whereas, HitFilm Express is limited to 4K

 - All-in-one video editor, compositor, and VFX software at an affordable pricing

-- System specs required to run it is lower than the aftereffects
+- System specs required to run it are lower than the after-effects.

-- Paid add-ons for Hit-film express is a budget-friendly deal for high performance
+- Paid add-ons for Hit-film Express are a budget-friendly deal for high performance.

 - Basic transitions and audio effects need improvement

 - Steep learning curve with a comprehensive set of features and effects